stuart-knock/myth2kodi/doc/USAGE.md

     myth2kodi --diagnostics

-causes basic tests for the presence of dependencies and does some checks of the configuration and core functionality.
+causes basic tests for the presence of dependencies to be run, it also does some checks of the configuration and core functionality.
 Summaries of what is found are printed via the logging system (by default this means both to stdout and a file called `diagnostics.log` in the myth2kodi working directory).

+*PROBABLY SHOULD PUT A DESCRIPTION OF ALL COMMAND FLAGS HERE...*

 #### A practical example of using some of myth2kodi's command flags:
 If a recording fails to process, you can look at the logs for that recording